anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter02.md

 ## 2.2 Reference Model Requirements

 The tables below contain the requirements from the Reference Model to cover the Basic and High-Performance profiles.
 The table also includes a reference to the specification from [Chapter 04 - Component Level Architecture](./chapter04.md) and from [Chapter 05 - Security Guidance](/chapter05.md) to ensure traceability.
+If the related Specification does not exist, the reference will read "N/A" (and in bold "**N/A**" for mandatory requirements).

 To ensure alignment with the infrastructure profile catalogue, the following requirements are referenced through: